Language Arts Challenge

 - How has immersion in the creation of original content and the production of digital media – exercising one’s creativity, critical thinking and digital literacy skills – deepened the overall educational experience?

-- The student will utilize key 21stcentury skills, with a focus on creativity, critical thinking and digital literacy, in their process of translating poetic content into a visual story.
+- The student will utilize key 21st century skills, with a focus on creativity, critical thinking and digital literacy, in their process of translating personal content into a new narrative format.